AdesisNetlife/croak/README.md

 $ npm install croak -g
 ```

-Then configure it:
+Then create the configuration file:
 ```
 $ croak init -g
 ```

-The process above will create a `.croakrc` file in your user home directory, like global shared config.
+The above command will create a `.croakrc` file in your user home directory, like global configuration.
 See the [configuration file](#configuration-file) section for more details

+Still confused?
+Please, take some minutes reading the docs below

 ## Table of Contents